How to Test Your App on an iPhone Using Xcode

 In addition to testing for functionality, running your app on an iPhone for the first time can also help with debugging.
 Xcode even has a built-in debugger tool that helps you identify bugs and problems directly within the source editor.

-Ready to start testing?
+Ready to start testing your iOS apps?
 This guide will show you how.

 What is Xcode?